 Accordingly, Ipso Facto clauses continue to give rise to rights to terminate in the context of a customer entering into insolvency.
-The provision in the Bill however prevents termination from being effected either automatically or unilaterally by the supplier during the course of insolvency proceedings.
-Instead, the counterparty (either itself or through the relevant Insolvency Practitioner) or the Court must agree that such rights can be exercised.
+The new provision however prevents termination from being effected either automatically or unilaterally by the supplier during the course of insolvency proceedings.
+Instead, the counterparty (either the customer itself or through the relevant Insolvency Practitioner) or the Court must agree that such rights can be exercised.

-For the purposes of obtaining the permission of the Court to terminate a contract, the Bill sets out that the Court will consider whether the supplier would be more likely than not to enter an insolvency procedure as a consequence.
+For the purposes of obtaining the permission of the Court to terminate a contract, the Court will consider whether the supplier would be more likely than not to enter an insolvency procedure as a consequence.
 In addition, the Court will also consider whether allowing the supplier to avoid performing the contract would be reasonable in the circumstances, and in particular with regard to the effect this would have on the customer and its prospects of rescue.
-Suppliers will need to consider whether it can satisfy these requirements, and will also need to factor in the time and expense of Court proceedings, when considering making such an application.
+Suppliers will need to consider whether they can satisfy these requirements, and will also need to factor in the time and expense of Court proceedings, when considering making such an application.

 Will I be at greater risk if my customer becomes insolvent?